Can I Freeze a Compote?

 4. Does freezing affect the taste or texture of compote?

-Freezing preserves the taste of compote quite well.
-However, the texture might become slightly softer, especially for fruit pieces.
-Stirring the compote after thawing helps restore its consistency.
+Freezing preserves the taste of compote well, but the texture may become slightly softer, especially for the fruit pieces.
+Stirring the compote after thawing can help restore its consistency.

 5. Can I refreeze compote after thawing?